-The Audit Committee reviewed and recommended approval of a revised Audit Committee Charter, which was approved by the full Board on November 12, 2020.
-The complete text of the charter, which reflects standards set forth in SEC regulations and NYSE listing requirements, is available on Farmer Mac's website, www.farmermac.com, in the "Corporate Governance" portion of the "Investors" section.
+In November 2021, the Audit Committee reviewed the Audit Committee Charter approved by the full Board on November 12, 2020 and recommended no changes.
+The complete text of the charter, which reflects standards set forth in SEC regulations and NYSE listing requirements, is available on Farmer Mac's website, www.farmermac. com, in the "Corporate Governance" portion of the "Investors" section.
 A print copy of the Audit Committee Charter is available free of charge upon written request to Farmer Mac's Secretary at 1999 K Street, N.W., Fourth Floor, Washington, D.C.
 20006.
-The Audit Committee and the Board review and approve changes to the Audit Committee Charter annually.
-In March 2021, the Board determined that: (1) all of the directors who serve on the Audit Committee are "independent," as defined in Farmer Mac's Corporate Governance Guidelines, and under the heightened independence requirements set forth under applicable SEC and NYSE rules for directors serving on the Audit Committee; and (2) James Engebretsen is an "audit committee financial expert," as defined in SEC rules.
+The Audit Committee Charter annually.

+In March 2022, the Board determined that: (1) all of the directors who serve on the Audit Committee are "independent," as defined in Farmer Mac's Corporate Governance Guidelines, and under the heightened independence requirements set forth under applicable SEC and NYSE rules for directors serving on the Audit Committee; and (2) James Engebretsen is an "audit committee financial expert," as defined in SEC rules.
 Mr. Engebretsen is not an auditor or accountant for Farmer Mac, does not perform field work, and is not an employee of Farmer Mac.
 In accordance with the SEC's safe harbor relating to audit committee financial experts, a person designated or identified as an audit committee financial expert will not be deemed to be an "expert" for purposes of the federal securities laws.
 Also, the designation or identification as an audit committee financial expert does not impose on a director any duties, obligations, or liabilities that are greater than those imposed on that director as a member of the Audit Committee and Board in the absence of that designation or identification, and does not affect the duties, obligations, or liabilities of any other member of the Audit Committee or Board.

-Audit Committee Report for the Year Ended December 31, 2020
+Audit Committee Report for the Year Ended December 31, 2021